Revolutionizing the member experience

 Send a kid to T1D camp

-Type One Cares – a campaign dedicated to building a community to assist those affected by type 1 diabetes (T1D) with support, education and endowment, so they can live a powerful life beyond the diagnosis.
-Type One has partnered with the Barton Center for Diabetes Education, one of the largest, independent camping and educational programs in the country dedicated to children who live with diabetes and the people who care for them.
-Type One will be providing scholarships for local children living with T1D to attend a week of residential camp this summer.
+Type One Cares is a campaign dedicated to building a strong, supportive community for those affected by type 1 diabetes (T1D).
+Through education, financial assistance, and empowerment, we help individuals and families live powerful lives beyond the diagnosis.
+This summer, Type One will be providing scholarships for local children living with T1D to attend a week of residential diabetes camp.

 Faustman Lab at MGH